Aandree5/Aandree5.github.io/_posts/2019-03-01-CovEventry-Android-App.md

 ---

 An Android app built to show all events around the user in one place.
-Is able to check the app own database for special events created in it but also scans tweets around the user relating to events and show them on a map for the user to see.
+Is able to check the app own database for special events created in it but also scan tweets around the user relating to events.

 {% include title.html title="Login" %}